knoepdan/CyberSecRappi/as_3_programming/AssemblyNotes/AssemblyForx86.md

 Some special registers:
     - RBP Stack base pointer (base pointer)
     - RSP Current base pointer (to the end)
-    - Instruction pointer: There has to be some kind of register that points to the next instruction (jump instructions like ja, jl etc. will change the pointer value in this register).
+    - Instruction pointer: There has to be some kind of register that points to the next instruction (jump instructions like jmp, ja, jl etc. will change the pointer value in this register).
 Probably named IP (not visible in integer register).
-Maybe not possible to access directly.
+Probable not possible to access directly.